catogonzalez/universal-chat-widget/README.md

 If you need to connect to a different backend, create your own *adapter* and start using live web chat to that platform.
 We are welcoming contributors who can work on adapters for any chat platform including the popular Slack and Hipchat.
 In [our wiki](https://github.com/catogonzalez/universal-chat-widget/wiki), we will write instructions on how to build adapters, although it is very easy if you look at the code for the existing adapters.

+## Prerequisites
+You will need a backend server to respond to user messages: it may be a rails API/app that implements Action Cable or an instance of Rocket.Chat

 ## Getting Started

 ```bash